Gaborandi/BERT-Neural-Network/README.md

 # BERT-Neural-Network
 Sentimental Analysis using BERT Neural Network

-in this simple tutorial we made a sentiment analyis for one of the resturants on YELP website
+in this simple tutorial we made a sentiment analyis for one of the resturants on YELP website (measure the satisfaction of the customers)

 you can change it and try another website like amazon or bestbuy